 Paul was a 20something tech guy with a 60 hour a week startup job and a busy social life.
 He never gave much thought to his diet until he began to experience severe stomach cramps and irregular bowel movements, especially after nights out.
 Most concerning were the sudden, crippling anxiety attacks that would strike without warning.
 Paul saw his doctor who told him he was probably just stressed, but his digestive problems and anxiety worsened.
 Finally, after a colonoscopy and blood work, Paul was told he had some gut inflammation and that he probably had IBS.
 Paul was confused because he’d never had any digestive problems before.
 He thought IBS sounded pretty serious.
-Paul’s constipation and abdominal cramps worsened, and he was losing weight because he was afraid to eat; it seemed like everything gave him a flare-up.
+Paul’s constipation and abdominal cramps worsened, and he was losing weight because he was afraid to eat; it seemed like everything gave him a painful flare-up.
 His anxiety worsened, and his job wasn’t happy about all the sick days Paul had been taking.

 I hear stories like Paul’s and Sarah’s weekly in my nutrition coaching practice.
 Some are healthy young people who have never given much thought to digestion until they felt their gut was turning on them.
 Others have been struggling with digestive issues as long as they can remember.
 Often they are afraid to go out in public because they never know when they’ll urgently need a bathroom.
 What they all have in common is being bounced around between too many doctors and gastroenterologists with an IBS diagnosis and not much else to go on.

 By the time they get to me, these folks are fed up.
-They’ve been put through the ringer with tests that haven’t revealed much and a vague diagnosis.
+They’ve been put through the ringer with invasive tests that haven’t revealed much and a vague diagnosis.
 Most find that it’s not just their digestion that’s gone awry: They’re likely experiencing anxiety, insomnia, fatigue, and other symptoms that are affecting all areas of their lives.
 Some have been told to change their diets but that their condition is chronic, and this is their new normal.

 I call bullshit on that.
 What if I told you that it’s possible to heal your gut and get rid of your IBS symptoms?